Category : COVID-19, Regional Integration

 The coronavirus has caused a severe economic impact on businesses.
-To assess the effect of the pandemic, a Business to Business (B2B) webinar was organised on 30 June 2020, by the Regional Multidisciplinary Centre of Excellence (RMCE), with support from the World Bank, and facilitated by International Economics Consulting Ltd. Logistics and transport operators, and suppliers and buyers of critical medical supplies, joined the online interactive event to share their experience in light of the coronavirus pandemic.
+To assess the effect of the pandemic and to promote regional cooperation, a Business to Business (B2B) webinar was organised on 30 June 2020, by the Regional Multidisciplinary Centre of Excellence (RMCE), with support from the World Bank, and facilitated by International Economics Consulting Ltd. Logistics and transport operators, and suppliers and buyers of critical medical supplies, joined the online interactive event to share their experience in light of the coronavirus pandemic.
 The presentations and discussions covered specifically regional trade in critical medical supplies (Personal Protective Equipment (PPE) and other) for South Eastern African countries.

 The webinar was an opportunity for suppliers and distributors to share their experience on the impact of the coronavirus, and learn about new business opportunities.
 Through the session, we learnt that there are large gaps between demand and supply, where suppliers are not in contact with the buyers in the region.
 Participants were of the opinion that these types of forums will enable them to connect more easily to new markets.
 The World Bank, in this case, acts as a facilitator by offering framework contracts, allowing registered companies to become preferred suppliers to major procurement requests from countries.